 The days are getting cooler, but there’s still time to enjoy a little summer nostalgia, boxing fans.
 Recall how we eagerly awaited the looming heavyweight showdown for all the belts between Anthony Joshua and Tyson Fury.

-But for the dragging negotiations, we might be looking back at a unified British champion.
-But summer is over and so are any hopes of seeing Joshua standing across from Fury anytime soon.
+We might be looking back at a unified British champion but for the dragging negotiations.
+But summer is over, and so are any hopes of seeing Joshua standing across from Fury anytime soon.

 Plenty of fans are crying in their British beer following Joshua’s loss to former unified cruiserweight champion Oleksandr Usyk after his dominating victory last weekend.
 In Great Britain, Joshua is the equivalent of LeBron James, one of the nation’s biggest sporting heroes.

 Wipe your tears.
 It’s time to make boxing fun again, and there’s a gap-toothed Ukrainian all about it leading the revolution.